 Install the app using setup policies

 You can install the app for a group of users using setup policies.
-Follow the Microsoft guide on setting up policies.
+Follow the Microsoft guide on setup policies.
+We recommend to use the app centric management functionality if possible.

 This can take a significant amount of time.
 We advise to install the users at least 1 week before the go-live date.